King House Museum

 Project funded by Roxbury Township, Morris County Historic Preservation Trust, NJ Historic Trust, NJ Dept of the State Historical Commission and private donations.

 Location.
 40° 52.696′ N, 74° 39.102′ W. Marker is in Ledgewood, New Jersey, in Morris County.
 Marker is on Main Street.
+This marker is located in Roxbury Twp.
 Touch for map.
-This marker is located in Roxbury Twp.
 Marker is in this post office area: Ledgewood NJ 07852, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 10, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 130 times since then and 20 times this year.
+It was originally submitted on December 10, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 255 times since then and 29 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 10, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.